YottaDB/YDBDoc/MessageRecovery/errors.rst

 TIMEROVFL, Timer overflow; interval probably too large

-Run Time Error: This indicates that a timeout or timers calculation exceeded the maximum allowable interval.
+Run Time Error: This indicates that a timeout or timer calculation exceeded the maximum allowable interval.

 Action: Check the system maximum interval and set the interval accordingly.